2nd Annual Anishinaabe Racial Justice Conference - Call for Proposals

 WHO: Anishinaabe, Native, First Nations, Métis, People of Color, and Allies

 WHAT: This conference will offer workshops, presentations, and coalition building on racial justice.
-We are working with the following organizations and grassroots groups to make this conference happen: Michigan Coalition Against Racism in Sports & Media (statewide), Nokiiwin Tribal Council (Thunder Bay, Ontario), Great Lakes Peace Center - (Rapid River, MI), Showing Up For Racial Justice - Keweenaw Chapter (Houghton, MI), Indigenous Law and Policy Center at the MSU College of Law (East Lansing, MI), National Native American Boarding School Healing Coalition (Minneapolis, MN), Indigenous Peoples' Day Campaign in Michigan's Upper Peninsula (Houghton, MI), Michigan Technological University (Houghton, MI), Keweenaw Bay Indian Community (Baraga/L'Anse/Marquette, MI), and the Keweenaw Bay Ojibwa Community College (Baraga/L'Anse, MI).
+We are working with the following organizations and grassroots groups to make this conference happen: Michigan Coalition Against Racism in Sports & Media (statewide), Nokiiwin Tribal Council (Thunder Bay, Ontario), Great Lakes Peace Center - (Rapid River, MI), Showing Up For Racial Justice - Keweenaw Chapter (Houghton, MI), Indigenous Law and Policy Center at the MSU College of Law (East Lansing, MI), National We The People of Detroit (Detroit, MI), We The People of Detroit (Detroit, MI), Indigenous Peoples' Day Campaign in Michigan's Upper Peninsula (Houghton, MI), Michigan Technological University (Houghton, MI), Keweenaw Bay Indian Community (Baraga/L'Anse/Marquette, MI), and the Keweenaw Bay Ojibwa Community College (Baraga/L'Anse, MI).

 WHERE: Keweenaw Bay Indian Community, Niiwin Akeaa Community Center, 111 Beartown Road, Baraga, MI, 49908